How to Build a Medium Waterfall

-Step 3: Begin forming the first tier of the multi-tiered waterfall using blocks and/or bricks for stability.
-Use the dirt from the pond excavation to fill-in and mount-up for a graduated exterior.
-Be sure to compact the dirt for added stability.
+Begin forming the first tier of the waterfall using cinder blocks for stability.
+Use the dirt from the pond excavation to fill-in and mound-up for a graduated exterior.
+Be sure to compact and level the dirt.

-Step 4: Cover the entire surface with the pond liner.
-The liner should extend over the sides of the pond by 10-12 inches and cover the entire waterfall surface and sides.
+Cover the entire waterfall, surface and sides, with the pond liner; it should extend over the sides of the pond by 10-12 in.

-Step 5: Tuck the liner in the levels of the waterfall and add the flat rock that will serve as ledges.
+Tuck the liner in all levels of the waterfall and add the flat rock that will serve as ledges.
+Make sure to level.

-Step 6: Trim excess liner leaving the 10-12 inch allowance around the perimeter.
+Trim excess liner leaving the 10-12 in. allowance around the perimeter.

-Step 7: Cover the exterior of the pond with flat stone.
-Leave a small area on one side void of rock to run the cord(s) and tubing to the outside of the pond.
-Add small pond pebbles to cover the entire bottom of the pond.
+Cover the exterior of the pond with flat stone.
+Leave a small area on one side void of rock to run power cords and tubing to the outside of the pond.
+Add smaller rocks to cover the entire bottom of the pond (optional).

-Step 9: Place the pump in an obscure location at the bottom of the pond and run the cord and tubing to the outside of the pond.
-Add lighting to the bottom and/or sides of the pond and run the cord to the outside as well.
+Place the pump in an obscure location at the bottom of the pond and run the cord and tubing to the outside of the pond.
+Add any lighting to the bottom and/or sides of the pond and run the cord to the outside as well.

-Step 10: The tubing should be directed to the top of the waterfall.
+The tubing should be directed to the top of the waterfall.
 For maximum water flow, reduce the number of bends in the tubing.

-Step 11: With smooth medium and large stone, cover the waterfall entirely.
-Add flay stone to the inside walls of the pond.
+With smooth medium and large stone, cover the waterfall entirely.
+Add flat stone to the inside walls of the pond.

-Step 12: Place a large piece of the flat stone on the top of the waterfall and trim excess tubing.
-Fill your pond with water, plug in the pump and enjoy!
+Place large piece of flat stone on top of the waterfall and trim excess tubing.
+Fill your pond with water, plug in the pump, and enjoy!